Back to Main Menu

 R. sp.
 Woo 15 © Ben Woo

 This European mushroom has a dull matte brown cap, usually without any green tones but maybe a pinkish or vinaceous tint.
+It has cream spores.
 It is reported to not always poke out of the ground very far and is found under conifers.
 It too averages about 3 bp differences in ITS2 from the European species but for now I will assume that is the same thing.
 Christine Roberts and Darryl Grund both suspected this species might occur here in their respective dissertations, but it wasn’t proven until the study of Ben’s collections.

 R. ‘mustelina’ © Ben Woo

 Also matte brown, but usually with some olive and greyish tones, unlike R. mustelina.
+It has cream spores.
 It is very close to (3-4 base pair differences) and may or may not be the European species.
 In Europe, it’s found under hardwoods, but here, it’s found under conifers (both Doug fir/hemlock and spruce/pine forests).
 That may be justification for considering it a separate species, but otherwise, there are slight DNA differences among NA and European specimens such that it isn’t clear that they should be considered separate species from DNA alone.